London kicks off Fashion Week, dedicated to late Vivienne Westwood

 An avid campaigner, she used her runways to address issues she felt strongly about: climate change, pollution and her support for WikiLeaks founder Julian Assange.

-"She represented everything that was brilliant about the intersection of Britishness and fashion.
-She was an activist.
-She used her platform to talk about climate change, civil rights, free speech.
-She is the embodiment of our extraordinary industry," British Fashion Council (BFC) chair David Pemsel told London's Evening Standard newspaper.
+"She is the embodiment of our extraordinary industry," British Fashion Council (BFC) chair David Pemsel told London's Evening Standard newspaper.

 "It is only right and appropriate that we dedicate the entire week to her.
 We must celebrate her contribution as she was extraordinary and unique."

-On Thursday celebrities, models and fashion editors gathered at London's Southwark Cathedral for a memorial service for Westwood.
+On Thursday celebrities and fashionistas gathered at London's Southwark Cathedral for a memorial service for Westwood.

-Costelloe turned to James Joyce’s novel "Ulysses" for inspiration for his latest collection featuring smart knitwear in shades of brown, grey and green as well as dresses adorned with floral prints in gold and pink hues.
+Costelloe turned to James Joyce’s novel "Ulysses" for his collection featuring smart knitwear in browns, greys and greens as well as dresses adorned with floral prints in gold and pink hues.

 (Reporting by Marie-Louise Gumuchian and Sarah Mills; Editing by Hugh Lawson)